 What did you go with for your Multisite?
 Subdomains or Subdirectories?
 Have you lamented your choice or was it the most ideal decision you’ve at any point made for your site?

 We understood one major thing that what are these subdomains and subdirectories but now we stumble upon yet another question as to what to choose between them.
 Should I use a subdomain for my website or should I limit it to a subdirectory?
 Let’s try and answer this question.
-In most cases, you should go with creating subdirectories as much as possible.
+In most cases, you should go by creating subdirectories as much as possible.
 Since subdirectories are better from an SEO point of view, they can make your website rank well in search engines.

 On the other hand, if you want a staging website, and do not want to rank it in google then you can create a Subdomain since Google will consider it as a separate site.
 But on the other hand, creating a subdirectory is much more straightforward.
 You can create a number of them.
 You can also manage your subdirectories in Google Analytics in a much easier way than those subdomains.

 If you want to run an online store along with your website, you can quickly create a subdirectory and run your Store in that.
 Thus it is beneficial to use a subdirectory over a subdomain.

 So, that’s all about Subdirectories and Subdomains.
 What’s your thought on this?
 I would be interested in hearing your opinion.
 Share your experiences regarding subdomains vs subdirectories in the comment section below.